My clients need a deck built around their existing above-ground pool. How can I design it for them in Chief Architect?

-Using the edit handles, position the deck edges so that they align with the outside edges of the pool symbol.
+Using the edit handles, position the room divider walls or deck edges to align with the outside edge of the pool.

-An invisible wall or room divider is automatically drawn any time you draw a room inside of another room.
-This is to avoid an issue with creating open below rooms inside of other rooms.
+A room divider wall may automatically be created when drawing a room inside of another room.
+This is to avoid an issue with creating open below rooms inside other rooms.

-Click the Select Objects button, then click in an empty space in the larger rectangular deck room to select the deck room and click the Open Object edit button.
+Using the Select Objects tool, click in an empty space in the larger rectangular deck room to select it, then click the Open Object edit button.

-On the Structure panel of the Room Specification dialog, specify the Floor as the same or slightly less than the pool's Height value, then click OK.
+On the Structure panel of the Room Specification dialog that opens, specify the Floor as the same or slightly less than the pool's Height value, then click OK.

 In this example, the pool's Height is 55 7/8", and the Floor height for the deck is specified as 50".

-With the Select Objects tool still selected, click in the new Deck room, that encompasses the pool, to select it and click the Open Object edit button.
+With the Select Objects tool still selected, click in the smaller room that encompasses the pool to select it, then click the Open Object edit button.